nxtbgthng/OAuth2Client/README.md

 Patches and pull requests are welcome!
 We are sorry if it takes a while to review them, but sooner or later we will get to yours.

-Not that we are using the [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) model of branching and releasing, so **please make pull requests against the develop branch** to make merging them easier.
+Note that we are using the [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) model of branching and releasing, so **please create pull requests against the develop branch**.

 ## BSD License